synaptics-astra/doc/linux/index.rst

 home               Mounted in /home, can be customized                                No                 Linux Userspace
 ================== ================================================================== ================== ===========================

-Table copied from Yocto User Guide.
-Better to put it here?
-Eventually when everything is rst it can link from one to the other.

 Booting Linux
 -------------

 By default, the Astra board will boot into linux if a valid image has been written to the eMMC when the board is powered on.
-After writing an image to the eMMC issue the reset command in U-Boot, press the "Reset" button on the board, or power cycle the board to boot into Linux.
+After writing an image to the eMMC, issue the reset command in U-Boot.
+Press the "Reset" button on the board, or power cycle the board to boot into Linux.

 U-Boot reset command::